ledili2424/web102_prework/README.md

 ## Notes

-I spend some time perfecting the style of navigation link and implementing smotth scrolling.
+I spent more time than I thought perfecting the style of navigation link and implementing smotth scrolling.

 ## License